 The exemption does not include candy, chewing gum, soft drinks, alcoholic beverages, tobacco, dietary supplements, or food sold through vending machines.
-Also taxable are food and drinks served by a restaurant and prepared food.
-Prepared food is either: food sold in a heated state or heated by the seller; two or more food ingredients mixed or combined by the seller for sale as a single item; or food sold with eating utensils provided by the seller.
-Bakery items are exempt.
+The exemption does not apply to food and drinks served by a restaurant and prepared food.
+Prepared food is either food sold in a heated state or heated by the seller, two or more food ingredients mixed or combined by the seller for sale as a single item, or food sold with eating utensils provided by the seller.
+However, bakery items, ready-to-eat meat and seafood, and foods that require cooking are exempt.

 The exemption for food products was included when the sales and use tax was enacted in 1967.
 Candy and soft drinks were included in the exemption until 1982.
-The provision was last changed in 2002.
+The provision was last changed in 2006.